 - If you are studying abroad in your final semester at Penn State, please note that Penn State may not receive your grades in time for graduation

-In Florence, students will be housed by Florence University of the Arts in apartment style housing.
+In Florence, Italy students will be housed in apartment style accommodations.
 All students are accommodated in apartments in the city center in a walking distance from the school.

 For more information on program costs, please be sure to review the budget sheet.
 These budget sheets include information on costs that are billable to the bursar bill, as well as estimated additional costs.
 Costs vary by program, so it is important to review this information carefully.

 Please note that tuition rates may vary depending on major and class standing.